Financial Services Fundamentals

 Richard Daingerfield, Member, Board of Directors, Peapack-Gladstone Bank, EVP & General Counsel of Citizens Financial Group, Inc. (retired)

 Mark Gim, President and Chief Operating Officer, The Washington Trust Company

 Samantha M. Kirby, Partner, Goodwin Procter LLP

 All admitted Banking & Financial Law LLM students may choose to take this summer financial services preparatory course, but for certain prospective students, this course will be strongly recommended as a means of overcoming a lack of financial services experience.
 The course is also open to students enrolled in other BU LLM programs, students enrolled in non-BU LLM Programs, and non-LLM students on a case by case basis.

-Anyone seeking to register for Financial Services Fundamentals must complete the registration form, which will be available at the bottom of this page on July 15, 2020 .
-The tuition for the 24 classes, offered as two classes of 90 minutes per day for 12 days, is $1600.
+Anyone seeking to register for Financial Services Fundamentals must complete the registration form.
+The tuition for the classes, offered as seven modules of two or three sessions each, is $1600.

 A list of Frequently Asked Questions can be found here.
 More information about attending Boston University in the summer can be found here, although the registration, enrollment processes and conditions of enrollment of Financial Services Fundamentals are different from other Summer Term courses.
 If you have additional questions, please email email@example.com.

 Ready to register for FSF 2022?
 Fill out the form and our office will be in touch with next steps.